Benefits of a Return to Work Program

 Where To Find Help

-Returning Employees to Work
+Getting Employees Back to Work

 - Identify Essential Job Functions.
-Identify the functions that are critical to the job and that the employee must be able to perform with or without an accommodation.
+Identify the essential job functions the employee must be able to perform with or without an accommodation.
 You and the worker should agree on these functions.
-You may need to eliminate non-essential functions that the worker cannot perform until he or she has fully recovered.
-For example, a worker employed as a bus driver must be able to drive a bus.
-Washing the bus at the end of the day may be desirable but is not essential to the driver's job.
+If the worker can't perform non-essential functions, those can be eliminated until the worker has fully recovered.
+For example, an injured worker employed as a bus driver must be able to drive a bus.
+Washing the bus at the end of the day is a non-essential function that can be temporarily eliminated or assigned to another worker.

 - Evaluate Accommodations.
-You and the worker should research available accommodations and review the options together.
-Examples of accommodations are a sit/stand workstation, an ergonomic chair, a modified break schedule, working from home, a part-time work schedule.
-Many accommodations cost little or nothing.
+Research available accommodations and review the options with the worker.
+Examples of accommodations are screen reader software, an ergonomic workstation, and a part-time work schedule.
+Many accommodations cost very little.

 - Monitor the Worker's Progress.
-Keep in touch with the worker after he or she returns to work to offer support.
-You may need to adjust accommodations as the worker improves.
+Offer support to the worker after he returns to work.
+You may need to alter or adjust accommodations as the worker improves.

 Finalizing Your Policy